NorESMhub/NorESM/start.rst

 NorESM1 is the Norwegian Earth System model used for CMIP5.
 The model is based on the CCSM framework (http://en.wikipedia.org/wiki/Community_Climate_System_Model).
-However, NorESM has special features developed by Norwegian researchers.
+However, NorESM has special features developed by Norwegian researchers, including (but not limited to)

+- Atmosphere module : CAM-Oslo replaces standard CAM
+- Ocean module : Based on the isopycnic coordinate model MICOM

 Main references are: